iampavangandhi/TheNodeCourse/02 Basics of Web Dev and Nodejs/Topic2/README.md

 ##

-After installing node try to do this-
+After installing node try to do this-<br>
 Save the following in _script.js_ file
 ```javascript
 console.log('I am a Node program');